hcoupland/LifeCourseDLSimulationStudy/README.txt

     Run the r script Results_collation/Results collation.R to gather all the different results

 To plot the performance and pick the best model parameters:
-    Run the r script Plotting/Main_plotting.R, this produces plots, the table for the paper and the best model table for explainability analysis.
+    Run the r script Plotting/Main_plotting.R, this outputs plots, the table and prepares the data for explainability analysis.

 To conduct explainability anlaysis:
     Run the python script explr_from_outputs_gdm.py with the following arguments (that must match a completed run):